obophenotype/upheno/docs/reference/core-concepts.md

 ### Measurements

+!!! tip "Measurements are not traits"

     In biological data curation, it’s essential to differentiate between traits (observable characteristics such as "blood glucose level") and measurements (a process to observe such characteristics, e.g. "blood glucose level assay", "BMI").

 Just from the term itself this is often difficult.
 "Blood glucose level" can refer both a measurement and a trait when taken out of context, but the ontologies they appear in should differenciate cleanly between the two.
 Here are some ways to distinguish them:

 - traits are
     - observable characteritics of an organism
     - can be qualitative ("red eye colour") or quantitative ("35 cm tail length")